sbrack8t/fed-session-0/Readme.md

 ## Activity Two
 Style your project to match the design in the sketch file.
-Store you sass files in `/scss`
+Store your sass files in `/scss`